|Max Headroom||open||Bridge Clearance||

 The GT 225 brings back some of the retro design schemes that were popular back in the day.
 Here we can see the classic swooping hull/deck bond line and the return of the Glastron “reverse spear” gel scheme.

-Seen in black, the GT 225 sets a sporty tone, and we can see how the interior is color-matched to the exterior.
+Seen in black, the GT 225 sets a sporty tone.

 • Hull Colors Are Offered As Standard.
 It’s a little surprising that virtually all builders seem comfortable charging for a hull color other than white.
 Not so with Glastron, as the GT Series is offered in no fewer than four different colors, none of them plain white.
-Pick from white and Sunburst Orange, white and Laser Red, white and Jet Black or white and Royal Blue.
+Pick from white and Sunburst Orange, white and Laser Red, white and Jet Black or white and Deep Navy.

 • Retro Windshield.
 Another feature that defines the GT Series is the low-profile windshield.
 Glastron calls it a “roadster” style and it has an all-aluminum frame and glass wings to deflect wind and spray.